“Which black Copic Marker should I buy first?”

 The other drawback to dye is that a truly black dye does not exist.

-There are many black pigments but if you want black dye, you have to mix a bunch of other colors to get it.
+There are many black pigments but if you want black dye, you have to mix a bunch of colors to create a dark color which looks black-ish.

 Black dye really just an intense mixture of something blue plus something magenta with other colors thrown in for good luck.

-Your Copic may say Black 100 or Special Black 110 on the cap but neither one is actually black.
+The Copic may say Black 100 or Special Black 110 on the cap but neither marker is actually black.

-And the difference between 100 and 110 is all about the mixture.
+The difference between black 100 and 110 is all about the mixture.

 Copic Black 100